-The Threshold Achievement Test for Information Literacy (TATIL) is being created by a team of experts that includes librarians, professors, and other educators.
+The Threshold Achievement Test for Information Literacy (TATIL) was created by a team of experts that includes librarians, professors, and other educators.
 The test is organized in four modules designed to be administered separately according to the outcomes you want to assess.
 The content for each module is inspired by one or more of the frames of the ACRL IL Framework.

 |TATIL Module||ACRL IL Frame(s)|

 |Evaluating Process & Authority||“Information Creation as a Process” and “Authority is Constructed and Contextual”|

 |Research & Scholarship||“Research as Inquiry” and “Scholarship as a Conversation”|

 For descriptions of each module, including the outcomes, performance indicators, and dispositions, click on the module title above.
 You may also download a PDF document with descriptions for all four modules.

 The information about each module will help you determine which of the modules are most appropriate for your assessment goals for any class or program in a given year.
 To support programs and institutions meeting accreditation requirements, we also provide options for test managers to compare their results to those of peer institutions that have administered the test.